MGHollander/tado-ciq-widget/README.md

 ## Todo

 - Create issues for all other todo items.
+- A -2 error pops up very now and then when the device is not connected to a phone.
 - Check if all web requests use the TadoTransaction.
 - Fix the build warning "BUILD: WARNING: This is a 'widget' app type but no source code was annotated with (:glance).
 The entire application will be